pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **General changes**

-- Improve the load balance of TiDB and reduce connection drops when you scale or restart TiDB nodes of [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) clusters in AWS.
+- Improve the load balance of TiDB and reduce connection drops when you scale TiDB nodes of [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) clusters in AWS.

     - Support automatically migrating existing connections to new TiDB nodes when you scale out TiDB nodes.
-    - Support automatically migrating connections to available TiDB nodes when you scale in or restart TiDB nodes.
+    - Support automatically migrating connections to available TiDB nodes when you scale in TiDB nodes.

   Currently, this feature is only provided in the AWS `Oregon (us-west-2)` region.